-Updated: November 16, 2016 Home » Tumblr Quotes on Love & Life Plato was a philosopher, as well as mathematician, in Classical Greece.
+Updated: May 4, 2017 Home » Tumblr Quotes on Love & Life Plato was a philosopher, as well as mathematician, in Classical Greece.
 He is considered an essential figure in the development of philosophy, especially the Western tradition, and he founded the Academy in Athens, the first institution of higher learning in the Western world.

 We can easily forgive a child who is afraid of the dark; the real tragedy of life is when men are afraid of the light. – Plato Human behavior flows from three main sources; desire, emotion, and knowledge. – Plato No man should bring children into the world who is unwilling to persevere to the end in their nature and education. – Plato The direction in which education starts a man will determine his future in life. – Plato We are twice armed if we fight with faith. – Plato Good actions give strength to ourselves and inspire good actions in others. – Plato Good people do not need laws to tell them to act responsibly, while bad people will find a way around the law. – Plato A good decision is based on knowledge and not on numbers. – Plato One of the penalties for refusing to participate i politics is that you end up being governed by inferiors. – Plato Opinions is the medium between knowledge and ignorance. – Plato Love is the joy of the good, the wonder of the wise, the amazement of the Gods. – Plato The greatest wealth is to live content with little. – Plato Thinking – the talking of the soul with itself. – Plato The first and greatest victory is to conquer yourself; to be conquered by yourself is of all things most shameful and vile. – Plato The measure of a man is what he does with power. – Plato There are three classes of men; lovers of wisdom, lovers of honor, and lovers of gain. – Plato Knowledge without justice ought to be called cunning rather than wisdom. – Plato Ignorance, the root and steam of all evil. – Plato He who is not a good servant will not be a good master. – Plato Courage is knowing what not to fear. – Plato Attention to health if life’s greatest hindrance. – Plato Science is nothing but perception. – Plato All men are by nature equal, made all of the same earth by one workman. – Plato Honesty is for the most part less profitable than dishonesty. – Plato There is no harm in repeating a good thing. – Plato For a man to conquer himself is the first and noblest of all victories. – Plato I a man neglects education, he walks lame to the end of his life. – Plato Life must be lived as play. – Plato No law or ordinance is mightier than understanding. – Plato There are tow things a person should never be angry at, what they can help, and what they cannot. – Plato Justice means minding one’s own business and not meddling with other men’s concern. – Plato Better a little which is well done, than a great deal imperfectly. – Plato Knowledge is true opinion. – Plato Any man may easily do harm, but not every man can do good to another. – Plato Only the dead have seen the end of the war. – Plato We do not learn, and what we call learning is only a process of recollection. – Plato Wisdom alone is the science of other sciences. – Plato Truth is the beginning of every good to the gods, and of every good to man. – Plato